Synch-Live/DataAnalysis2022/uwb-traj/README.md

 Information extracted from the logs, such as the limits of the play area, the number of players, the number of frames where all players were present etc are in the `game_data.csv` file.

 The information to fill `game_data` was gathered manually by browsing the file or running the commands above.
-A full `game_data` is needed to run the pipeline below.
+A full `game_data` is needed to run the Python script in step 2 below.

 ### Pipeline